About the Author

-Her current projects are Age of Blossoms, a historical novel about the Japanese population of Mayne Island, British Columbia, on the eve of WWII; Bunny Boiler: Surviving Borderline Personality Disorder and Finding a Self to Love, a memoir about living with the dis-ease and a critique of the stigma and cultural artifacts surrounding it; and The Snow Queen, a literary historical novel.
+Her current projects are Age of Blossoms, a historical novel about the Japanese population of Mayne Island, British Columbia, on the eve of WWII; a nonfiction book about BPD that critiques the stigma and cultural artifacts surrounding it; and The Snow Queen, a literary historical novel.
 For The Snow Queen, she received a Fulbright grant to conduct research in Poland about two distant cousins, Helena Marusarzówna and Stanisław Marusarz, who served as ski couriers in the Polish resistance during World War II.

 Cynthia holds a PhD in Comparative Literature from the University of California, Berkeley, for which she studied twentieth-century literature in Japanese, English, and Spanish.
 She earned her MA at Berkeley and a BA in Asian Studies at Amherst College.
 She has taught literature and creative writing at Berkeley and the International College of Liberal Arts in Kofu, Japan.

-Currently she lives with her husband in Victoria, British Columbia, and teaches writing and literature at Royal Roads University and the University of Victoria.
+Currently, she lives with her husband in Victoria, British Columbia, and teaches literature, academic writing, and interdisciplinary writing at Royal Roads University and the University of Victoria.

 Contact Cynthia at cynthiagrallabooks@gmail.com.